-- Lift only with equipment of adequate lifting capacity. - Be sure machine is stable when lifting. - Do not lift this machine using lift bail if it is equipped with a heavy accessory such as trailer or gas cylinder.

-FALLING EQUIPMENT can cause injury.
+- WARNING - Lift only with equipment of adequate lifting capacity. - Be sure machine is stable when lifting. - Do not lift this machine using lift bail if it is equipped with a heavy accessory such as trailer or gas cylinder. - Do not lift machine if lift bail is damaged. - EQUIPMENT can cause injury.